codeforsanjose/Project-Ideas/README.md

 # Project-Ideas
 Hey have an idea for a Project?
-Post it on the issues page!
+Post it on the [issues](https://github.com/codeforsanjose/Project-Ideas/issues) page!

-This space is an open forum for people to propose project ideas, be it something cool they really want to build or some problem in the city you think can be fixed
+This space is an open forum for people to propose project ideas, be it something cool they really want to build or some problem in the city you think can be fixed.